Optimizing the Dataset for the Privacy Evaluation of Speaker Anonymizers

 Insights

 Regarding the evaluation runtime, we look at different strategies for reducing the size of the training data.
-Anonymizing the training data and training the speaker recognizer with it takes up most of the evaluation runtime.
+Anonymizing the training data and training the speaker recognizer with it takes up most of the evaluation runtime (more than 90% usually).
+Finding a more efficient training regime for the privacy evaluation would therefore be extremely helpful.
 According to our results, 20% of the training data can be removed with a max.
-EER increase of 1.4% Even more can be removed for development efforts
+EER increase of 1.4% Even more can be removed for development efforts, as the differences between anonymizers remain.
+We experimented with different selection strategies based on the original speaker embeddings, but the anonymization does not preserve the relationships between utterances.
+This resulted in different anonymizers benefitting from different strategies, which makes the evaluation somewhat unfair.